ChanderG/lam/README.md

 ("Now" "" (execute-kbd-macro (read-kbd-macro "C-u C-u C-c .")))
 ```

-But, even this is too much, so we provide an easy to use macro:
+But, even this is too much, so we provide an easy to use macro that does exactly this:
 ```
 ("Now" "" (lam/kbd "C-u C-u C-c ."))
 ```